 Inviting an Officer to an Event

 If you are interested in inviting an officer to an event, a classroom or neighborhood meeting, you can do so by contacting the Community Service Division.
-Requests can be sent through email at firstname.lastname@example.org or over the phone at 617-730-2248.
+Requests can be emailed to email@example.com or over the phone at 617-730-2248.
 Please remember to include time and location and any information in regards to the event.